 New York: C.G.
 Crawford, Printers & Stationer, [ca. 1900].
 Large color-printed folding map, 24 x 23.75 inches, with accompanying promotional text in the margins and on verso, folded to pocket size.
 Minor, expert tissue reinforcements to some folds, a few tiny areas of loss within the map, mild dust-soiling.
 Very good.
 Item #3011

-A large and informative map of Mexico and the American Southwest tracing the Laredo Route of the Mexican National Railroad from Mexico City and its surrounding area to Corpus Christi, Texas.
-The right portion of the map includes an inset of the railroad's route around and through Mexico City.
-The supplemental text includes timetables, rates, points of interest, ticket, dining, and baggage information, and more.
+A large and informative map of Mexico and the American Southwest, tracing the Laredo Route of the Mexican National Railroad from Mexico City and its surrounds to Corpus Christi, Texas.
+The right portion of the map includes an inset of the railroad’s route around and through Mexico City.
+The supplemental text includes timetables, rates, points of interest, dining information, and more.
 The National Railroad of Mexico was one of the primary pre-nationalization railways of Mexico.
-Incorporated in Colorado in 1880 as the Mexican National Railway, and headed by General William Jackson Palmer of the Denver and Rio Grande Railway, it completed a narrow gauge main line from Mexico City to Nuevo Laredo in September 1888 after an 1887 reorganization as the Mexican National Railroad.
+Incorporated in Colorado in 1880 as the Mexican National Railway, and helmed by General William Jackson Palmer of the Denver and Rio Grande Railway, it reorganized in 1887 and completed a narrow-gauge main line from Mexico City to Nuevo Laredo in September 1888.
 The map was engraved by the American Bank Note Company of New York.

 Price: $850.00